huangyuxiang03/Locret/README.md

 ### Inference

-Here, we provide an example of one entry in R.PassKey of $\infty$Bench in `example.py`.
+Here, we provide an example of one entry in R.PassKey of InfiniteBench in `example.py`.
 To run the example, you can execute
 ```bash
 python example.py --model_dir <model_dir> # for saved full checkpoint, or
 python example.py --model_dir <model_dir> --retaining_head_path <*.bin> # original model + saved retaining heads